-- In addition to the reporting, filing, and other obligations outlined above, new providers of cable, service may be required to submit a variety of information to the FCC prior to, or shortly after, commencing service.
-This is in addition to local or state franchise requirements, if any, and other regulatory requirements (e.g., notifying local broadcasters, etc.).
-FCC filing requirements for new operators include: - Obtaining FCC Registration Number (FRN).
+- Obtaining FCC Registration Number (FRN).
 All entities that wish to do business with the FCC must first obtain an FRN, which can be obtained online at: https://apps.fcc.gov/coresWeb/publicHome.do. - Community Registration.
-Before commencing operation, a cable system operator must file Form 322 Cable Community Registration for each community to be served.
-Registration is accomplished online through the FCC's Cable Operations and Licensing System ("COALS"). - If applicable, filing a form to establish a New Cable Television Relay Station ("CARS") (FCC Form 327).
+Before commencing operation, a cable system operator must file Form 322 Cable Community Registration for each community to be served.24 Registration is accomplished online through the FCC's Cable Operations and Licensing System ("COALS"). - If applicable, filing a form to establish a New Cable Television Relay Station ("CARS") (FCC Form 327).